kindgracekind/hackygc/readme.md

 - There may be a >10 second latency before messages are forwarded.

-- This is a proof of concept hacked together in an afternoon.
+- This is a proof-of-concept hacked together in an afternoon.
 Script may be buggy, or may not scale well.
 Use at your own risk!